jet/kafunk/README.md

 # License

 This project is subject to the Apache Licence, Version 2.0.
-A copy of the license can be found in [License.txt](License.txt) at the root of this repo.
+A copy of the license can be found in [LICENSE.txt](LICENSE.txt) at the root of this repo.

 # Code of Conduct